ProGNOMmers/ruby-rails-documentation/README.md

 # Updated Ruby and Rails documentation

-I like very much [RailsAPI Ruby and Rails merged documentation](http://railsapi.com/doc/rails-v3.2.6_ruby-v1.9.2/), but the Ruby and Rails documentations hosted on RailsAPI are often outdated; I'll try to provide an updated RailsAPI-like Ruby/Rails merged documentation on the Github pages of this project.
+I love the [Ruby and Rails merged documentations on RailsAPI](http://railsapi.com/doc/rails-v3.2.6_ruby-v1.9.2/), but they are often outdated; I'll try to provide an version of them on the [Github pages of this project](http://prognommers.github.io/ruby-rails-documentation/.

 ## Documentation

 ### Ruby / Rails versions

-At the moment, the documentation is relative to Ruby 2.0.0-p195 and Rails 4.0.0-rc1 .
+At the moment, the documentation is about Ruby 2.0.0-p195 and Rails 4.0.0-rc1.
+It will be updated after a Ruby or a Rails release as soon as possible.

 ### Location